Skyscanner/turbolift/README.md

 ## Demo

-This demo shows a simple PR being created in two repositories:
+This demo shows Turbolift in action, creating a simple PR in two repositories:

 <img src="docs/demo.gif" alt="Screencast demo of turbolift in use" />